RecompRando/MMRecompRando/README.md

 ## Known Issues

 - Kotake sometimes does not show the price of her shopsanity item in the second dialogue.
+- Buying the Shield in the Zora Hall shop will softlock the game.
 - Trying to buy a progression item normally sold in a shop (such as the Bomb Bag) will not work, but will take your Rupees anyway.

 ## Credit for additional mods included